pbaille/facets/README.md

 ##### Asking for type:

-the `t` funtion can also tell you the type of the given thing.
+the `t` function can also tell you the type of the given thing.

 ```clojure
 (t fancy)